rschristopher/ischristtrue.com/src/truth.md

  like any spirit,
  can be thought of as a
  pattern of reality.
-A pattern of reality that is
+A pattern of reality that is as objective as it is real
- objectively real (and not
+ (and not
  a veil of delusions
  or perceptions).
 In other words, that which